-Proponent: lpswich

-ID Number: 612738

-Project Type: Complete Streets

-Cost: \$6,600,000

-Funding Source: Regional Target Funds
+Proponent:IpswichID Number:612738Project Type:Complete StreetsCost:\$6,600,000Funding Source:Regional Target Funds

-Category Safety MR AC RES TE CA/HC Total

-Score 2.5 out of 7 out of 7 out of 11 out of 2.4 out 8 out of 37.9 out of
+Cat egory Safety MR AC RES TE CA/HC Total Score 2.5 out of 30 7 out of 29 7 out of 29 11 out of 16 2.4 out of 12 8 out of 18 37.9 out of 134

-30 29 29 16 of 12 18 134

 This project will reconstruct and elevate Argilla Road between the Crane Estate driveway and Crane Beach parking lot entrance in order to protect against sunny day and King Tide coastal flood conditions through 2100.
 The project will widen an existing culvert and introduce new culverts in order to improve horizontal transmission of floodwaters and the marsh beneath the roadway, limiting contamination of sensitive environmental areas and further reducing the possibility for floodwaters to overtop the roadway.
-The project will incorporate a stabilized shoulder and embankment using native plantings to mitigate scoring and erosion while providing a safer shoulder to improve access without damaging the nearby marsh.
+The project will incorporate a stabilized shoulder and embankment using native plantings to mitigate scouring and erosion while providing a safer shoulder to improve access without damaging the nearby marsh.
 The project also incorporates intersection safety and geometry improvements at the driveway to the Crane Estate.
-This project will be funded across two Federal Fiscal Years starting in FFY 2029.
+This project will be funded across two federal fiscal years starting in FFY 2029.

+Source (FFY) 2025 2026 2027 2028 2029 Total

+Federal Funds - - - - \$2,400,000 \$2,400,000

+Non-Federal Funds - \$600,000 \$600,000

-Total 2029 2028 2027 2026 (FFY) 2025 Source \$2,400,000 \$2,400,000 - - - - Federal Funds \$600,000 \$600,000 - - - - Non-Federal Funds \$3,000,000 \$3,000,000 - - - - Total Funds
+Total Funds - - \$3,000,000 \$3,000,000